Criticism is a good and necessary thing despite what the fragile ego may think.

 Here are my suggestions:

-- Do NOT respond.
-Anything that is stupidly short (“This is shit.”) is the equivalent of some loser heckling a comedian at a comedy club: are you going to stop the show for that?
+- Don’t respond.
+Anything that is stupidly short is the equivalent of some loser heckling a comedian at a comedy club: are you going to stop the show for that?
 In addition, if a comment is overtly hurtful, racist, degrading, or anything in between, delete/ban with impunity and feel no remorse for doing so.

 - Maybe respond.
 A comment that makes a few logical critiques and is elaborated on, but it is still an attack, is up to you.
 I sometimes respond to these.